-If p4d is to listen on a different port, specify that port with the -p port\num flag when starting p4d (as in, p4d -p 1818), or set the port with the P4PORT environment or registry variable.
+If p4d is to listen on a different port, either specify that port with the -p port_num flag you start p4d (as in, p4d -p 1818), or set the port with the P4PORT environment or registry variable.

-Unlike P4ROOT, the environment variable P4PORT is used by both the Perforce server and Perforce client programs, and must be set on both Perforce server machines and Perforce client workstations.
+Unlike P4ROOT, the environment variable P4PORT is used by both the Perforce server and the Perforce client programs, so it must be set on both Perforce server machines and Perforce client workstations.